Samsung Galaxy F series

-The Samsung Galaxy F series is a line of entry-level and mid-range smartphones manufactured by Samsung Electronics as part of their Galaxy line.
-The first model released in the series was the Samsung Galaxy F41, which was launched on October 8, 2020.
+The Samsung Galaxy F series is a line of entry-level and mid-range Android-based smartphones manufactured, marketed and developed by Samsung Electronics as part of their Galaxy line.
+The first model released in the series was the Samsung Galaxy F41, which was launched on 8 October 2020.
 The line is sold exclusively in India, Bangladesh and China.
 In India, the series consists of rebranded Galaxy M models sold exclusively for the Indian market through Flipkart.